How Big Is the Industry?

 If we take these different demographics one at a time, we can truly understand just how large the demand for home management services truly is.

 Seniors: 10,000 people will turn 65 years old everyday for the next 20 years, and 87% of seniors ages 65 and older desire to live in their homes as they age.
 This demand has created a booming $180 million senior home health care industry, and there are dozens of brands that focus on meeting the health and social needs of seniors from the comfort of their homes.
-What these brands do not offer is assistance to the one obstacle seniors face if they want to be realistic about aging in place: home management.
+What these brands do not offer is assistance to the one obstacle seniors face if they want to be realistic about aging in place: home maintenance management.
 It is of paramount importance for seniors to live in clean, tidy homes and have a trusted partner they can turn to when the inevitable repair is needed, or when the lawn needs to be mowed.
 According to the Centers for Disease Control and Prevention, 60% of seniors have at least one basic action difficulty or complex activity limitation, requiring millions of seniors to need to have their homes outfitted for accessibility.

 Baby Boomers: According to The Demand Institute, 65% of the 75.4 million baby boomers want to age in place.
 Not only is this demographic the richest in American history, but this wealth has allowed them to see their golden years differently than previous generations, as years determined by choice, happiness and the desire to continue to live as they do now.
 “Most baby boomers plan to retire exactly where they are – that is, they will ‘age in place,’” The Demand Institute reports.
 “True, some boomers have already moved in the past several years – and may not seek to move again – but the majority are staying in homes that they have lived in for a decade or longer.”
 This desire to continue to live on in their homes, coupled with an astonishing amount of disposable income, makes baby boomers ideally suited for home management services.
 According to The Joint Center for Housing Studies at Harvard University, baby boomers accounted for almost half of the entire $280 billion spent on home remodeling in 2013.
 Given that Fox Business reports that baby boomers are still expected to inherit an additional $15 trillion in the coming years, it is likely that this generation will continue to spend lavishly on home upkeep and maintenance going forward.